 - Is your use of language consistent with the period of time about which you write and for your characters?

-- Have you created a structure or flow that a reader can follow?
+- Have you created a structure or flow that a reader can follow? and

 - If you foreshadow events, does that information draw excess attention to itself?

-Excerpts from Recent Developmental Editing and Copy Editing Jobs
+Excerpts from Developmental and Copy Editing Projects

 RASPUTIN: THE MEMOIRS OF HIS SECRETARY.
 An inside look at the Romanov family based on the diaries of the personal secretary and closest associate to the Czar–Rasputin.
 “Rasputin, who lived life with a passion, had excellent rapport with all the ladies in the capital who were known for their taste for pleasure.
 The mistresses of grand dukes, ministers, and bankers were all his friends.
 He knew, therefore, all the scandals and illegitimate liaisons of Influential men, the night secrets of anyone important, and he used this knowledge to spread his influence in these important social circles.
 All the women of Petersburg who deserved to be called “lively”— loose women, actresses, music hall singers, aristocrats smitten with the joyous life — were proud of their relationship with the darling of the Imperial Couple.”

 INTO THE TIGER’S MOUTH: A NOVEL OF THE CHINA TRADE, 1857-1863.
 Based on family correspondence, this historical novel shows what it was like to conduct business in China in the 1850s-1860s: “Richard had driven the wagon toward the Hankow Merchant’s Bank before Kung began to squirm.
 He yanked, he pulled, he hollered Chinese invectives.
 He screamed, “No. No.” Jack jumped around and barked at him.
 See Kwan unleashed Jack and held him away from Kung.
 The rioters at the bank came into view.
 The wagon closed toward the bank.
 Kung hunched down to hide.
 He tried to pull the tarpaulin.
-Richard whipped the horses and shouted to excite them, until they galloped toward the crowd.
+Richard whipped the horses and shouted to excite them until they galloped toward the crowd.
 The wagon’s momentum built.
 They flew toward the mob.
 “Jump!” he called to See Kwan.

 KEYS TO THE CORNER OFFICE: SUCCESS STRATEGIES FOR WOMEN BY WOMEN.
 A business reference guide for women to consult throughout their careers: “…A particularly creative salesperson suggested that we sell our flagship product with a prepackaged five-year warranty instead of a standard one-year warranty.
 This was unheard of in the medical device industry.
 Although management was leery, we maintained an open attitude and investigated the possibility.
 We evaluated the costs, confirmed the accounting logistics, and worked with marketing to roll out a nationwide offering.
 The program was a tremendous success, both for our customers and company… Had I not embraced thought diversity, I would have kept the company from considering, and ultimately embracing, an idea that benefited everyone.
 The greatest testament to the success of our salesperson’s idea was that other companies in our industry later copied this approach.”